genesiscommunitysuccess/docs/docs/03_server/09_inter-process-messages/03_type-safe-messages.md

 }
 ```

 These custom reply types allow a predetermined number of customised replies for a single `eventHandler` codeblock, with their type information exposed in the metadata system.
-However, they need to be handled carefully, as the internal error-handling mechanism for the Event Handler is only able to handle `EventReply` messages.
+They need to be handled carefully, as the internal error-handling mechanism for the Event Handler is only able to handle `EventReply` messages.
 Therefore, non-captured exceptions and errors will break the type-safety guarantees of the reply.

 :::warning
 IMPORTANT!
 The success message should always end in `Ack` in order for the internal `eventandler` logic to handle validation correctly.